 Someone wise once said, “you can’t be all things to all people”.
 But that was before segmentation became so accessible to small businesses.

 Relevancy wins in marketing.
 A piece of content must be relevant if you want to influence a person.
 They’re more likely to click, view and connect with your brand.

-But being highly relevant means knowing who you’re speaking to.
+But being highly relevant means knowing who you’re speaking to and offering personalization.
 You have to understand that person’s goals and challenges.

 What are their emotional triggers?
 What are their interests and needs related to your business?

 This level of segmentation once took a one-on-one, hands-on sales person.
 Or you had to spend millions on multiple 30-second spots on daytime TV.

 But today, small businesses can gather and store data about customer behavior.
 Similar customers can be segmented into groups automatically.
 Each group is a type of target customer.